 Day 6: Guided Tour

-Take a guided tour of a coffee plantation or go on a bike tour of the countryside.
+Take a guided tour of a sunrise trekking tour or go on a bike tour of the countryside.
 In the evening, enjoy a final dinner at one of Bali’s many fantastic restaurants.

 Day 7: Departure

 On your last day, take some time to relax and pack before heading to the airport for your departure.

 Bali has something for everyone, and with some careful planning, you can experience the best of the island in just 7 days.
 From beaches and temples to food and culture, Bali is the perfect destination for your next vacation.
 If this is your first time in Bali and want to spend 7 days in this fantastic island, simply contact us and we will arrange 7 days itinerary for you.

 Cost of Flights to Bali

 If you’re dreaming of a tropical getaway, Bali is the perfect destination.
 With its stunning beaches, ancient temples, and delicious cuisine, it’s no wonder why Bali is one of the most popular tourist spots in Southeast Asia.
 In this guide, we’ll focus on flights to Bali, including the best time to fly, how to score the best deals on flights, and tips for saving money on your trip.

 Best Time to Fly to Bali